wharsojo/w2tags/README.txt

 to easy transisition, and proven to be useable and best.

-Extended Syntax is the remain patern before I choose HAML like syntax, like "^ Next Tag will be use", redefinition "^" command using "~", define variable "&var!", define uniq variable "@var!", constanta variable"%var%" for attribute ID, CLASS, NAME.
+Extended Syntax is the remain patern before I choose HAML like syntax, like "^ Next Tag will be use", redefinition "^" command using "~", define variable "&var=", define uniq variable "@var=", constanta variable"*var*" for attribute ID, CLASS, NAME.
-This Constanta will be ready every time it parse the TAG (%) or parse the HOT.
+This Constanta will be ready every time it parse the W2TAGS (%) or parse the HOT(% / -).

-HOT file is the powerfull features in w2tags, it contains some patern that you can call it letter using command "%", it contains one or more line of html / haml / hot command, if you detect in you source that not DRY you can migrate the patern to hot files and letter you can call it
+HOT file is the powerfull features in w2tags, it contains some patern that you can call it later using command "%" or "-", it contains one or more line of html/w2tags/hot command, if you detect in you source that not DRY you can migrate the patern to hot files and later you can call it

 The rest of the command you can see it by reading source of w2tag::parser.
 So you can code less typing.